fix

 Common security misconfiguration habits: Why do misconfigurations happen?

 Security misconfigurations often stem from some common habits.
 Understanding the underlying reasons behind them is crucial to tackling them.
-By exploring common security misconfiguration habits, we can gain valuable insights and take proactive steps to bolster our security defenses.
+By exploring common security misconfiguration habits, we can gain valuable insights and take proactive steps to bolster our security defences.

 Debugging enabled